bonitasoft/bonita-doc/md/cache-configuration-and-policy.md

 ## Cache configuration and policy

-Portal cache and living application cache configuration in bonita 7.6 version.
+Learn how to configure Bonita Portal cache and Living Application cache.

 Details about this cache configuration impact for the end user, and tutorial on modification of this configuration.